Linuxfabrik/monitoring-plugins/check-plugins/nodebb-cache/README.rst

                             Set the CRIT threshold as a percentage.
 Default: >= 90 --insecure            This option explicitly allows to perform "insecure" SSL connections.
 Default: False
-      --severity {warn,crit}
+      --no-proxy            Do not use a proxy.
+Default: False --severity {warn,crit}
                             Severity for alerts that do not depend on thresholds.
                             One of "warn" or "crit".
 Default: warn